cj-509/wiki-art/README.md

 ##  reason

-I created a similar to this before, but I lost all the data on my computer now I have to make another, cause I didn't learn git and Github before.
+I created a similar project to this before, but I lost all the data on my computer now I have to make another, cause I didn't learn git and Github before.
 LOL